-PART 4 - Suitability of staff and proprietors
+PART 4 - Suitability of staff, supply staff, and proprietors

-- 2.9 The school makes appropriate checks to ensure the suitability of staff and the governors (trustees) and a register is kept as required. - 2.10 The standards relating to the suitability of those in contact with pupils at the school [paragraphs 17-21] are met.
+- 2.10 The school makes appropriate checks to ensure the suitability of staff, supply staff and proprietors, and a register is kept as required. - 2.11 The standards relating to the suitability of those in contact with pupils at the school [paragraphs 17-21] are met.